 The Commissioner has appointed Commander Rachel Williams to coordinate the delivery of this plan, working with leaders across the Met.

-We are finalising our Violence against Women and Girls Action Plan and are currently liaising with key stakeholders and partners.
-It will be published in the coming weeks.
 Delivery of our Violence against Women and Girls Action Plan will primarily be driven through our Management Board on performance and there are of course very important links to this plan.

 We welcome the non-statutory public inquiry, which the Home Secretary announced on 5 October and will work closely with the appointed QC and support them in any way we can.